kwur/new-kwur-site/_posts/2009-09-06-found-in-the-trash-behind-the-station.md

   </p>

   <p>
-    As you dance, mentally call upon all the world&#8217;s creatures to be with<br />you in your circle.
+    As you dance, mentally call upon all the world’s creatures to be with<br />you in your circle.
 Send forth a voice from your mind, and see the sound<br />waves traveling out through the universe.
-You will soon begin to sense<br />the presence of the animal powers, to feel wings brush against your<br />body, to hear the birdsong and the howling of wolves or coyotes, the<br />neighing of horses, the scream of the jaguar&#8211;all the sounds and<br />sensations of the animal kingdom.
+You will soon begin to sense<br />the presence of the animal powers, to feel wings brush against your<br />body, to hear the birdsong and the howling of wolves or coyotes, the<br />neighing of horses, the scream of the jaguar–all the sounds and<br />sensations of the animal kingdom.
   </p>

   <p>
-    5. As you dance in a circle, surrounded by the animal powers, be aware<br />of how your footwork changes, and be aware of your hands and arms, if<br />you&#8217;re using them.
+    5. As you dance in a circle, surrounded by the animal powers, be aware<br />of how your footwork changes, and be aware of your hands and arms, if<br />you’re using them.
 You will take on a particular gait, a particular<br />stance, a particular set of motions.
 These movements are characteristic<br />of your animal, whose presence you will now begin to feel.
   </p>

   <p>